This post contains affiliate links. Read the full disclosure here.

 The Kon-Tiki Museum is right across the street from the Fram Museum, which makes visiting them both in one morning or afternoon very easy.
 (I recommend just planning to spend a whole day at the Bygdรธy Peninsula exploring the museums!).

-It’s a small museum, but the story it tells is so fascinating!
-In the 1940s, Thor Heyerdahl wanted to prove that it was possible the South Pacific could have populated by South Americans.
+In the 1940s, Norwegian Thor Heyerdahl wanted to prove that it was possible the South Pacific could have populated by South Americans.
 He built a balsawood raft exactly like ancient South American’s would have and took a group to sail across the Pacific on it.

 In addition to the Kon-Tiki, you can also see the Ra II, another boat Heyerdahl built to sail across the Atlantic.
 There is also a short film you can watch on the Kon-Tiki.
-And if you’re traveling with kids, the display along the wall telling the story of the Kon-Tiki also has a kid-friendly version at their eye level, which we loved!

 Akershus Castle

 At Akershus Castle, you can tour rooms, banquet halls, and a church.
-It’s a really great Norwegian Castle to visit and gives you a feel for what living in medieval Norway must have been like while also showing the way Norway progressed through the ages.
-There are also some unique things to see here, like the Royal Mausoleum, where several Norwegian royals are buried.
+It’s a really great Norwegian Castle to visit and really gave me a feel for what living in medieval Norway must have been like while also showing the way Norway progressed through the ages.

 Norway’s Resistance Museum